northwestcoder/satori-api-server/README.md

 security_policy_id	= ""
 ```

-- Fill in all of the values in satori.py or else this example will fail.
+- Fill in all of the values in this new ```satori.py``` file or else this example will fail.
+	- Use the Satori documentation to find account and service account info.
+	- Host defaults to app.satoricyber.com
+	- security_policy_id has to be looked up manually in the UX
+	- apikey is a made up token/secret to protect this relay server.
+Enter a unique and strong value and then use that value in url requests (see below)
-- Deploy this project, navigate to where you have downloaded it, and run: ```gcloud run deploy```
+- Deploy this project: navigate to where you have downloaded it, and run: ```gcloud run deploy```

 You can run locally with: